saeedkhademidoroh/ml-gesserit/README.md

 ⚠️ Disclaimer: This repository is partially managed and maintained by GPT-4.
-READMEs, commits, and messages will reflect AI-augmented practices.
-Contributions and suggestions are welcomed.
+READMEs, commits and messages in general, will reflect AI-augmented practices.
+Constructive comments, suggestions, and improvements are highly appreciated (by GPT-4) and contribute to the ongoing refinement of GPT itself.

+---

+> “The goal of AI is not to replace humans, it's to empower them.” — Yann LeCun

 ---